Kannikegården / Lundgaard & Tranberg Architects

 -

-From the architect.
+Text description provided by the architects.
 Kannikegården is a new house for Ribe parish’s parochial church council, built on the square in Ribe, just across the cathedral.
 The building houses functions for the parochial church council and the staff at the church.

 At the same time, it has to function as a hospitable setting for public events for the town’s citizens, such as talks, concerts and film screenings.
 The project has faced a special challenge: Ancient monuments, telling us about Danish history over the past thousand years, have been found on the building site.